HMRC has increased its focus on personal expenses incorrectly claimed as business deductions during the 2025/26 Self Assessment cycle.

 | Travel Expenses | Holiday elements claimed | High |

-Understanding the Wholly & Exclusively Rule
+Understanding the Wholly and Exclusively Rule

-The fundamental principle governing business expense claims requires expenses to be incurred “wholly and exclusively for trade purposes.”
+The fundamental principle governing business expense claims requires expenses to be incurred ‘wholly and exclusively for trade purposes.’
 This rule forms the cornerstone of legitimate business expense claims.
 Understanding this principle is important for avoiding HMRC penalties.
 The rule allows partial claims where specific business portions can be identified and properly documented.

 Sole trader expense apportionment HMRC requirements demand accurate calculation and supporting evidence.
 Mixed-use expenses require careful analysis to separate business and personal elements.